nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case:`edit dish waste chicken rice`

       Expected: Dish List contains `chicken rice`.
-A message will be printed to the CLI to prompt user to enter the new wastage weight for `chiccken rice`.
+A message will be printed to the CLI to prompt user to enter the new wastage weight for `chicken rice`.

     * Test case:`edit dish waste 1`

       Expected: Dish List contains `chicken rice`, and `chicken rice` is at the first position in the Dish List.
-A message will be printed to the CLI to prompt user to enter the new wastage weight for `chiccken rice`.
+A message will be printed to the CLI to prompt user to enter the new wastage weight for `chicken rice`.

     * Test case:`edit dish waste abcde`